snaik7/salesforce-account-sapi/README.md

 # Overview

-The README file introduces the general approach for organizing app and then explains how to install it, how to use the existing functionality and how to extend it.
+The README file provides an overview of the application's purpose and functionality, along with instructions for installation, utilization of existing features, and expansion possibilities.

 ## Introduction

-The goal is to have a zero to hero one-click setup that can be extended for specific purposes (e.g. demo stuff) without touching the base.
+The goal is to have  one-click setup that can be run locally without touching the code base.
+Hence envoronment variable and encrption key for security property is injected in app using global property.

 ## Installation

-Make sure git is installed:
-Then, clone the repository and import mule app.
+Make sure git is installed.
+Then, clone the repository and import mule app in Anypoint Studio.

-Hosted App : not hosted
+App is not hosted in cloud and it's for curretly for local use and can be extended to higher environemnt with minor changes.

+## Design Decisions

+Design Desicions    		| Choices 			| Best suited to meet requirements
+------------- 				| -------------
+Connecting to Salesforce  	| REST API
+			  				| Graph QL API

 ## Usage

 Postman Collection for API

-Postman Collection for Automated Testing for API

 Collection performs -